GenericMappingTools/gmt/doc/rst/source/grdvolume.rst

 by the given contour (or zero if not given) and reports the area, volume, and maximum mean height (volume/area).
 Alternatively, specify a range of contours to be tried and **grdvolume** will determine the volume and area inside the contour for all contour values.
 Using **-T**, the contour that produced the maximum mean height (or maximum curvature of heights vs contour value) is reported as well.
-This feature may be used with **grdfilter** in designing an Optimal Robust Separator [*Wessel*, 1998].
+This feature may be used with :doc:`grdfilter` in designing an Optimal Robust Separator [*Wessel*, 1998].

 Required Arguments